atooma/doc-resonance-sdk/docs/source/index.rst

 Stable Gradle Configuration
 ---------------------------------------

-Below is reported current stable Gradle configuration for Resonance SDK Android Libraries.
+Below is reported current stable Gradle configuration for Resonance SDK for Android.
+Please be aware that using different version combinations may lead to unexpected behaviors.

 .. code-block:: groovy
   :linenos: